Working with universal monitors#

 For the column consistency monitor, you can additionally perform the following actions:

-Select the Automatically restore the baseline structure checkbox to resolve the detected issues before loading data into the destination.
+Select the Automatically restore the baseline columns checkbox to resolve the detected issues before loading data into the destination.
 This checkbox is available only for the Warning severity.

-Click See baseline to view the baseline structure for the current datastream.
+Click Update baseline manually to manually set or update the baseline structure for the current datastream.

 For the timeliness monitor, configure the Due time (UTC) and Time offset specific to the datastream.